What to Bring

 Here’s what’s in my camera bag for reference:

 - 600mm F4

 Clothing and Accessories Recommendation

-Our time will be spent photographing in open wide fields in a variety of winter conditions.
+Most of the time during our polar bear workshop will be spent photographing in wide open fields in a variety of winter conditions.

 Temperatures in the months of January and February can vary from -5Cels to -25Cels not including the wind factor.
 The key to keeping warm is in layering and your choice of clothing.

 - Toque/beanie (windproof if your jacket has no hood)

 - Balaclava (with an opening in the mouth area to prevent camera viewfinder fogging)